Pelvic Venous Congestion (PVCS)

 What are the Pros and Cons of Pelvic Vein/Ovarian Embolization?

-• Embolization of the ovarian vein or pelvic vein has already been demonstrated to be a safe procedure for relieving pain sensations and improving varicose vein appearance.
+Of the ovarian vein or pelvic vein has already been demonstrated to be a safe procedure for relieving pain sensations and improving varicose vein appearance.

 • Embolization helps shut off affected veins, easing pressure from them, so they reduce in size.